LouDnl/USBSID-Pico/README.md

 Any questions about or support with USBSID-Pico can be asked in the [discussions](https://github.com/LouDnl/USBSID-Pico/discussions).

 # Project status
-PCB has reached v1.0 🥳
+Visit the [Project Page](https://github.com/users/LouDnl/projects/1) for an up-to-date list of things being worked on.
 Firmware is in beta stage and still in development.
 While in development any mentioned features, options, etc. are subject to change.
 ### Supported platforms
 _In development_
 Linux: Vice, RetroDebugger, SidBerry, JSidplay2, USB Midi, ASID (in webbrowser) SID Play